About This Collection

 The inspiring story of one man’s idea, a new kind of bank, and the millions of lives it changed.
 To Catch A Dollar: Muhammad Yunus Banks On America follows Prof. Yunus as he brings his revolutionary and successful microfinance program to the U.S. and its first women borrowers.

 William Caballero juggles loyalty to his family with the challenges of breaking the cycle that has kept many of his relatives from reaching their "American dream."
 The grad student turns the camera on his Puerto Rican-American family to examine the clash with U.S. culture, challenges like immigration and health care as well as the quest for his dreams.

 Doin' It in the Park: Pick-Up Basketball, NYC

 Pick-up basketball is not just a sport but a way of life.
 Doin’ It in the Park: Pick-Up Basketball, NYC explores the history, culture and social impact of New York’s summer b-ball scene, widely recognized as the worldwide "mecca" of the sport.

 My Brooklyn and Fate of a Salesman

 From Brooklyn, NY to Washington, D.C., urban neighborhoods are "improving" but at what cost to those who live and work there?
-The two documentaries, My Brooklyn and Fate of a Salesman tell of the many challenges (displacement, identity) and future for the people and small businesses facing gentrification in their communities.
+My Brooklyn and Fate of a Salesman illustrate the challenges of displacement, loss of identity, and a questionable future for the people and small businesses faced with gentrification in their communities.

-Set during an era of U.S. post-industrialization in which numerous factories have been exported, Downeast focuses on entrepreneur Antonio Bussone's journey of building and operating one of the first lobster factories in the United States, in the rural Maine village of Prospect Harbor.
+Set in era of America’s post-industrialization, during which many factories had been exported overseas, Downeast focuses on entrepreneur Antonio Bussone's efforts to build and operate one of the first U.S. lobster factories in the rural Maine village of Prospect Harbor.

 Frontline: The Retirement Gamble